dvanherbergen/robotframework-formslibrary/README.md

 This library has been created to support a specific oracle forms application, but should work on other Oracle Forms applications too.
 It is free for anyone to use and modify.
 Pull requests are welcome.
 Free support is not available.

+## Code Formatting
+All code is formatted with the eclipse code formatter template with a custom line wrapping width of 150 characters and the formatter on/off tags enabled.